iclr-blogposts/2024/_posts/2024-05-07-fairness-ai-two-phil-or-just-one.md

     Figure 5: A representation of demographic parity.
 Two groups are distinguished one male, one female.
 The circled individuals are the ones to receive a positive prediction.
 </div>

 A second fairness measure used in group fairness in __equalized odds__<d-cite key="Equal_opportunity"></d-cite>.
 This fairness measure requires that both the true positive and true negative rates are equal across groups.
-This means that given the ground truth, there is an equal chance of given a positive prediction irrespective of a person's group.
+This means that given the ground truth, there is an equal chance of giving a positive prediction irrespective of a person's group.
 In other words equalized odds requires the prediction is independent of the personal attribute given the ground truth.
 Unlike demographic parity, equalized odds is dependent on the ground truth.

 <div class="row mt-3">
 {% include figure.html path="assets/img/2024-05-07-fairness-ai-two-phil-or-just-one/Equalized_odds.png" class="img-fluid" %}
 </div>
 <div class="caption">
-    Figure 5: A representation of predictions which satisfy equalized odds.
+    Figure 6: A representation of predictions which satisfy equalized odds.
 Two groups are distinguished one male, one female.
 The circled individuals are the ones to receive a positive prediction.
 The colors of the individuals indicates the ground truth of the samples.
 The male groups has a base rate of 0.8 and the female group a base rate of 0.6.
 </div>

 The final common fairness measure in group fairness is __conditional use accuracy equality__<d-cite key="Fairness_definitions_explained"></d-cite>.
 In order to satisfy conditional use accuracy equality, the precision and false omission rate must be equal between groups.
 Similar to equalized odds, conditional use accuracy equality requires two statistical properties to be equal between groups, namely precision and false omission rate.
-Put differently, this requires that given the prediction there is an equal chance that this prediction if correct regardless of the group a person belongs to.
-Conditional use accuracy equality is therefore defined similarly yo equalized odds; the roles of the prediction and ground truth are simply reversed.
+Put differently, this requires that given the prediction there is an equal chance that this prediction is correct regardless of the group a person belongs to.
+Conditional use accuracy equality is therefore defined similarly to equalized odds; the roles of the prediction and ground truth are simply reversed.
 This equality also holds for the independent condition, conditional use accuracy equality requires that the ground truth is independent of the personal attribute if the prediction is known.

 <div class="row mt-3">
 {% include figure.html path="assets/img/2024-05-07-fairness-ai-two-phil-or-just-one/Conditional_use_accuracy_equality.png" class="img-fluid" %}
 </div>
 <div class="caption">
-    Figure 5: A representation of predictions which satisfy conditional use accuracy equality.
+    Figure 7: A representation of predictions which satisfy conditional use accuracy equality.
 Two groups are distinguished one male, one female.
 The circled individuals are the ones to receive a positive prediction.
 The colors of the individuals indicates the ground truth of the samples.
 The male groups has a base rate of 0.8 and the female group a base rate of 0.6.
 </div>

 ## Unifying these philosophies